Keruspe/GPaste/README.md

 A native gnome-shell extension is provided.

-/!\ Don't forget to run "gpaste dr" aka "gpaste daemon-reexec" after upgrading gpaste to activate new functionalities ;)
+/!\ Don't forget to run `gpaste dr` aka `gpaste daemon-reexec` after upgrading GPaste to activate new functionalities ;)

 Steps to install it after cloning: